Notice to Authors for Preparation Paper for

 4 Reviews are strictly reviews of active and rapidly changing physical chemistry fields.
 The content should be based on the author’s own research work.
 It is expected that Reviews will be more than 10000 words in length and contain more than 100 references.
 Photographs and brief biographies (max 100 words) for each author of the Reviews must be included.

 5 Articles should report original research that is expected to have a definable impact on the field of physical chemistry.
 Full papers based on Communications are encouraged provided that they represent a substantial extension of the original material.
-Manuscripts should cover the research with thoroughness and clarity but should be as concise as possible.
-There are no restrictions on the length of a paper.
+Manuscripts should cover the research with thoroughness and clarity, and yet be as concise as possible.
+Virtually there are no restrictions on the length of the manuscript.

 6 Highlights include brief summaries and scholarly comments on recent research achievements in physical chemistry, with emphasis on contributions of Chinese scientists.
 It is expected that Highlights will be less than 1000 words in length and contain no more than 10 references.
 No abstract, keywords, introduction and conclusion are required.